-Currently filled by Dylan Esch, Lawrence Cooper and Cody Compton, the prospecting team works in earnest, always behind the scenes to ensure success from start to finish.
-“The best way to explain our crew is that they’re pioneers,” said Corbin Moore, Geologist and QA/QC Specialist to whom Dylan Esch, the team lead, reports.
-Corbin continued, “They’re the first ones to locate a resource for us to mine and the last ones on the property once it’s all mined out and time to restore the land.”
+This team works in earnest, always behind the scenes to ensure success from start to finish.
+“The best way to explain our crew is that they’re pioneers,” said Corbin Moore, Geologist and QA/QC Specialist.
+He continued, “They’re the first ones to locate a resource for us to mine and the last ones on the property once it’s all mined out and time to restore the land.”

 Like any job, prospecting comes with its own challenges.
 The team has to take into account a number of different factors when doing their job, including adherence to strict environmental and safety regulations.
 However, this crew has proven time and time again that they are adaptable and willing to take on any task.

-No two days are the same for this team, but one constant remains: their office can always be found in the great outdoors.
-Once they’re sent a location to assess, they head to the site to begin drilling.
-Dylan operates the equipment – a rig-mounted ATV, which drills a continuous flight auger with an 8-inch diameter hole.
+No two days are the same for this crew, but one constant remains: their office can always be found in the great outdoors.
+Once they’re sent a location to assess, they head to the site to begin drilling with a rig-mounted ATV.
+This drills a continuous flight auger with an 8-inch diameter hole.
 Everything they drill migrates up the hole for inspection.
-While drilling, Lawrence and Cody alternate between putting the auger on, shoveling and sampling the resources to see how they can potentially fit the needs of our community in the future.
+While drilling, teammates alternate between putting the auger on, shoveling and sampling the resources to see how they can potentially fit the needs of our community in the future.
 When they’re not drilling, they can be found maintaining mining landscapes through tasks such as erosion control, which holds sediment back and allows water to flow through in order to stop pollution to water sources.

 There’s a common misperception that the work we do causes an adverse impact on our environment.
 However, the drilling process is minimally invasive, with no chemicals or additives at all.
 In addition, the equipment we use is pulled on tires similar to that of a tractor.